Amazon CEO Jeff Bezos tests giant robot suit

 One MARS attendee tweeted a video of Bezos causing the robot's arms to flail.

-Others took to Twitter comparing Bezos to everything froms a super villain to something out of "Iron Man" to being ready for "world domination."
+Others took to Twitter comparing Bezos to everything from a super villain to something out of "Iron Man" to being ready for "world domination."